wiwiewei18/be-budget-flights/README.md

 ## Features

+- **CRUD API for Airports:**
+  - Add, update, view, and delete airports.
+- **CRUD API for Flights:**
+  - Manage flights with ticket prices and details.
+- **Cheapest Route Finder:**
+  - Fetch the cheapest route between two airports using Dijkstra's algorithm.
+- **Scalable MVCS Architecture:**
-- **MVCS Architecture:** Organized into Models, Views, Controllers, and Services for better separation of concerns.
+  - Organized into Models, Views, Controllers, and Services for modular development.
-- **Modular Code Structure:** Facilitates scalability and maintainability.
-- **Basic Error Handling:** Centralized error handling for better debugging.
-- **Sample Routes:** Predefined routes for typical use cases.
-- **Environment Configurations:** Easy management of environment variables.

 ## Architecture